 FIREFIGHTER DUTIES & SERVICES

-- Respond to traffic collisions where we can stabilize vehicles, extricate trapped patients, provide advanced medical care, request and coordinate the arrival of an air ambulance, and mitigate hazardous material spills, such as fuel.
+- Respond to traffic accidents where we can stabilize vehicles, extricate trapped patients, provide advanced medical care, request and coordinate the arrival of an air ambulance, and mitigate hazardous material spills, such as fuel.

-- Perform non-emergency service calls such as assisting with flooded buildings and homes.
+- Perform non-emergency service calls, such as assisting with flooded buildings and homes.

 - Provide stand-by medical support at large events within the Chino Valley.